isomerpages/nea-wis/_data-catalog/Satellite Images JPSS 1 NOAA 20.md

 </table>
 <p><strong>Abstract</strong>
 </p>
-<p><strong>This data contains the NOAA-20/JPSS-1 VIIRS Dynamic Day Night Band Image (750 m resolution).
-The image is overlaid with fire hotspot data.
+<p><strong>This data contains the Active Fires Environmental Data Record for NOAA-20/JPSS-1 VIIRS.
+The data is produced using CSPP Active Fires software.
 This version is produced based on the NRT data received locally.
 This data is recommended for near real-time monitoring of fire hotspots.</strong>
 </p>
 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">